-At the Legends and Lore of Illinois, we spend a lot of time crawling around the ruins of some of Illinois most notorious and spooky abandoned hospitals, mansions, and schools.
+At Mysterious Heartland, we spend a lot of time crawling around the ruins of some of Illinois most notorious and spooky abandoned hospitals, mansions, and schools.
 But what are the scariest abandoned places in Illinois?
-After much debate, we are happy to bring you the Top 10 Creepiest Abandoned Places in Illinois:
+After much debate, we are happy to bring you the Top 10 Creepiest Abandoned Places in Illinois!
+Editors note: after receiving word that the Old Milton School is now a thriving small business incubator (and no longer abandoned), we have removed it and updated our list.

 10. The Sweetin Home